Mantequilla-Soft/hivefeedprice/README.md

 ### Environment variables (.env)

+The easiest way is to run `./run.sh setup` which will create the `.env` file for you interactively.

-You can start from `.env.example`:
+Alternatively, you can start from `.env.example`:

 ```bash
 cp .env.example .env